runekn/rkn_configio/README.md

  - ARG/EnergyCells/The Second
  - ARG/Wharf/Big Boy

-If we enable groups, and set the delimiter to slash '/', then the list will reorganize into the follwing structure:
+If we enable groups, and set the delimiter to slash '/', then the list will reorganize into the following structure:
  ```
  - [-] ARG				<-- collapsible group
  -     [-] EnergyCells